Tamim al-Barghouti: Life

+Tamim Al Bargouthi has shown his support for Palestinian people's right to resist occupation and apartheid in many of his videos and statements, most recently a video titled "its liberation... has begun". he has also denounced the Palestinian authority.

-In February 2021, Tamim's father, renowned Palestinian poet Mourid Barghouti, died at the age of 76 in the Jordanian capital Amman, after spending most of his life in exile.
-Tamim wrote late on Sunday on his Facebook page: “May Allah have mercy on my mother and father”.
+In February 2021, Tamim's father, renowned Palestinian poet Mourid Barghouti, died at the age of 76 in the Jordanian capital Amman, after spending most of his life in exile..

 He has a series of short cultural videos on AJ+ in Arabic called Ma'a Tamim in which recites original poetry or discusses themes in literature, art, and history.

-He delivered a poem at the closing ceremony of the 2022 FIFA World Cup in Qatar.
+He delivered a speech at the closing ceremony of the 2022 FIFA World Cup in Qatar.